joeldipops/TableTop/AdventurerFactory/README.md

 - 40 Card Deck per player.
 - Set of D&D dice ie. d4, d6, d8, d10, d12, d20
-- Some way to keep track of Experience (XP), Health (HP) and Willpower (WP)
+- Some way to keep track of Experience (🌈), Health (💗) and Willpower (⚡)
 ### Optional
 - Something to track your _Violence Die_ and _Diplomacy Die_.
 - Something to track _Attack_, _Defense_ and _Charisma_ bonuses + any other card-specific resources.

 ## Setup
-1. Each player starts with 30 HP and 30 WP
+1. Each player starts with 30 💗 and 30 ⚡
 2. Each Players starts with a Violence and Diplomacy Die of 1d1 (that is, a flat 1 damage)
-2. Player 1 takes 3 XP
+2. Player 1 takes 3 🌈
-3. Player 2 takes 5 XP
+3. Player 2 takes 5 🌈
 4. Each deck is shuffled and each player draws 6 cards.

 ## Phases each Turn
 ### Resource Step
-1. Take 1XP for each card you have in play.
+1. Take 1🌈 for each card you have in play.
 2. Draw 1 card if possible.

 ### Main step